mehrshaddarzi/wp-cli-reference-command/README.md

 2. wp_create_user() [Function]
      Source: wp-includes/user.php:2113
       A simpler way of inserting a user into the database.

-Please enter the number list :
+Please type the number list and press enter key :
 ````

 ### Custom Search

 by default WP_CLI reference package search between all WordPress class and functions.

-if you want custom search :
+if you want the custom search :

 ````
 wp reference --class=wp_user